Dealing with FEAR

 You won’t find happiness or success unless you find yourself first

-In a recent podcast interview with Tim Ferris, Brene Brown made a fascinating claim: The reason there’s so much hate and unhappiness in the world is because people lack self-awareness.
+In a recent podcast interview with Tim Ferris, Brene Brown made a fascinating claim: The reason there’s so much hate and unhappiness in the world is that people lack self-awareness.

 It’s a bold statement, but the reasoning behind it is solid: